dd32/td-gh-ex/readme.txt

 You can easily change background color through Admin UI (Dashboard): use the select menu Appearance > Customize > Colors > Background color

-= Does the theme support widgets? =

-Yes, this theme includes widgets.
-The following widgets are shown by default: recent posts, recent comments, archives, categories.

 = How can I change language from English into Russian? =

+WordPress v4.0 and above:
+Change the language in the admin settings screen.
+Settings > General > Site Language.
+WordPress v3.9.2 and below:
-In the main catalog of your WordPress site find wp-config.php file, open it and change define( ‘WPLANG’, '' ); to define( ‘WPLANG’, ‘ru_RU’ );
+In the main catalog of your WordPress site, please find wp-config.php file, open it and change define( 'WPLANG', '' ); for define( 'WPLANG', 'ru_RU' );

 == Screenshots ==

 1. Theme home page.

 == Changelog ==

+= V1.1 - 13.02.2015 =
+* Update: Added function add_theme_support( "title-tag" ) for WP4.1.
+* Update: Added editor_style.css file.
+* Bugfix: List of supports post formats was fixed.
+* Bugfix: List of supports HTML5-forms was fixed.

 = V1.0 - 28.11.2014 =
 * Update: Code formatting and indentation were fixed.
 * Bugfix: Bug in the slider was fixed.

 == Upgrade Notice ==

+= V1.1 =
+Added function add_theme_support( "title-tag" ) for WP4.1.
+Added editor_style.css file.
+List of supports post formats was fixed.
+List of supports HTML5-forms was fixed.

 = V1.0 =
 The code formatting and indentation were fixed.
 Bug in the slider was fixed.